erobillard/M365Tools/README.md

 ![Command line example.](https://github.com/erobillard/M365Tools/blob/main/docs/Guide-PSCommandLine-Execute.png)

 ### Suggestions
-There are a few ideas already considered for the backlog:
+There are a few ideas already considered (or [x] implemented):
-   - Change the -SiteUrl parameter to -ListUrl and get rid of the hardcoded list name.
+[x] Add a -ListUrl parameter (used instead of -SiteUrl) so no one ever needs to edit the hardcoded list name.
+Done!
-   - Either use this as a starting point of a Move-SPOList cmdlet, or add a -DeleteSource parameter to accomplish the same.
+[ ] Either use this as a starting point of a Move-SPOList cmdlet, or add a -DeleteSource parameter to accomplish the same.
-   - Support the SPO uri format provided by the Copy Link buttons.
+[x] Support the SPO uri format provided by the Copy Link buttons.
-   - Provide the option to set the Copy List column names as parameters.
+[x] Provide the option to set the Copy List column names as parameters.
-   - Submit a command-line only version to the PnP Powershell project.
+[ ] Submit a command-line only version to the PnP Powershell project.
-   - Document the steps to deploy the script as an Azure Function App, and provide a means of kicking off the Copy from the Copy List.
+[ ] Document the steps to deploy the script as an Azure Function App, and provide a means of kicking off the Copy from the Copy List.
 This would require extensive changes to the authentication sections in order to use credentials securely stored with the Azure Function.

 All are welcome to join the project, pull requests to implement these and other are ideas more than welcome.